-Abuse or exploitation of children or vulnerable adults shall be reported in accordance with the Policy on Safeguarding by:
+Abuse or exploitation of children or vulnerable adults shall be reported in accordance with the Policy on Safeguarding (external link) or Policy on Safeguarding (link for internal staff) by:

 - Submitting an online report form on Navex Global: English Español Français - Calling the hotline: 1 -866-295-2632.
 Country specific access codes are available on protection website.